 In addition, youth work alongside Elkhart residents in service agencies that help transform the lives of people in the community.
 Assisting at a local food pantry, working with survivors of domestic abuse, and participating in life-skills training underscore ways to join in God’s healing work.
 In these service experiences, youth come to identify systemic injustice and understand how class, race and gender affect individuals and communities.

 The Congregational Experience comes before, after, or on both sides of the Group Experience (see reverse side).
 Participants give 100 hours of work in the congregation over five or more weeks, working along side their pastor in a mentoring relationship.

 During this time, participants test gifts for ministry while church members can discover new, vibrant leadership in the congregation and practice their role of encouraging young people to hear God’s call on their lives.

 Each participant joins in ministry assignments in the context of the congregation, observing, interacting with the congregation, practicing leadership skills, receiving and giving counsel, and further engaging in spiritual disciplines and theological reflection.

 The pastor-mentor, the congregation and the !Explore participant collaborate to shape ways for new ministry gifts to emerge and grow, and for new perspectives and vision to be valued.

-- The congregation who participates contributes $500 toward logistics of the program and gives the youth a stipend of $500.
+- The congregation who participates contributes $500 toward the student's stipend and financial support for transportation to AMBS.